jojo-joseph/React-JS-Live-Streaming-Integration/README.md

 Using Node JS, React JS RTSP URL Live streaming Integration

-In Runnig Ubuntu also install then also we can get the stream
+In Runnig Ubuntu also install ffmpeg package, then only we can get the stream
 >sudo apt-get install ffmpeg